msgpo/boot-camps/shell/Readme.md

     touch testfile

 Then list the contents of the directory again.
 You should see that a new entry, called `testfile`, exists.
-It is colored white meaning that it is a file, as opposed to a directory.
+It is colored green meaning that it is a file, as opposed to a directory.
 The `touch` command just creates an empty file.